Stan Creek & South Coast

 Whilst transferring approximately 3 hours to Placencia along the scenic hummingbird highway, guests stop off on the way to stretch their legs and go hiking at the inland Blue Hole National Park.
 They´ll also visit some refreshing natural pools where guests may swim if they like.
 After time for a tour and bird watching guests have lunch in a local restaurant before continuing on to the their final destination.

 Transfer from the hotel to the Cockscomb Nature Reserve where you begin with a nature hike looking for wildlife, discovering medicinal plants and learning about the park’s history and efforts to save the jaguar.
 After a picnic lunch enjoy a refreshing tube-float downriver, enjoying the rainforest from a different perspective.
 Combine a visit to the Jaguar Preserve with a stop at the fascinating Maya Museum where you will learn about ancient and contemporary Maya culture.
 Your Maya hosts will show you how to make corn tortillas and how they grow shade coffee and cacao.
 Your trip to the Maya Museum at the entrance to the Jaguar Preserve can also be combined with a night walk in the Jaguar Preserve.
+Lunch is included in your tour.

 Airport transfer with private vehicle, and driver to/from Airport/Turtle Inn.